Detective Conan: The Private Eyes' Requiem: Plot

 Conan, Kogoro, Ran, Ayumi, Genta, Mitsuhiko and Haibara are invited to visit a client in a hotel beside a theme park called Miracle Land.
 Ran and the kids leave after being given free theme park wristbands, while Conan and Kogoro are forced by the client to solve a mystery to remove the wrist watches, which are set to detonate.
 The client also reveals that the wristbands given to Ran and company are set to detonate should they leave the premises.
 The mystery man reveals that two other detectives gave up, one killed, while one is still working.

 Conan and Kogoro investigate an empty hotel where they find ski masks and a gun, which were used for a robbery.
-On the same date of the robbery, Kaitou Kid stole some jewels from a nearby company.
+On the same date of the robbery, Kaito Kid stole some jewels from a nearby company.
 Kogoro retrieves the bag, but ends up getting arrested as Kid's accomplice.
 The mysterious man calls Conan, correctly identifies him as Shinichi and gives him a second clue.

 Conan meets Heiji Hattori who reveals that he is also part of the search, with his friend Kazuha also held captive.
 Hattori and Conan work together and end up in Yokohama Ocean University where they join together with Hakuba Saguru, a famous detective from the North.
 They find out that one of the former presidents of the club, Nishio, was charged with the murder of a classmate.
 Hattori then confirms with the client through the phone that the mystery he wants them to solve was the murder case.

-They are attacked by two motorcyclists working for a person who is trying to kill Kaitou Kid.
+They are attacked by two motorcyclists working for a person who is trying to kill Kaito Kid.
 To escape, the three detectives split up.
 Conan ends up falling from a bridge and breaks his leg.